Annual Survey of Manufactures and Logging (ASML)

-In order to prevent any data disclosure, confidentiality analysis for financial and commodity variables is done using the G-CONFID system.
-G-CONFID is used for primary confidentiality as well as for the secondary suppression (residual disclosure).
+In order to prevent any data disclosure, confidentiality analysis for financial variables is done using GSAPS (Generalized Sensitivity Analysis and Protection System).
+GSAPS is used for primary confidentiality as well as for the secondary suppression (residual disclosure).
+Confidentiality analysis for commodity variables is done with a custom-built system to detect primary confidentiality; secondary suppression is performed manually.
 Direct disclosure or primary confidentiality occurs when the value in a tabulation cell is composed or dominated by few enterprises while the residual disclosure occurs when confidential information can be derived indirectly by piecing together information from different sources or data series.

 Revisions and seasonal adjustment